Symptoms of Allergies in Dogs & How to Treat Them

 When symptoms of dog allergies present themselves, don’t wait!
 Contact us to schedule an appointment for a diagnosis and treatment plan in the Germantown, MD area.

-Germantown Veterinary Clinic was the first veterinary clinic that opened its doors in Germantown back in 1983, and today, we’re proud to be the largest, best-equipped, and most well-staffed animal hospital in Montgomery County.
+Germantown Veterinary Clinic was the first veterinary clinic that opened its doors in Germantown back in 1983.
+Today, we’re proud to be the largest, best-equipped, and most well-staffed animal hospital in Montgomery County.
 When you visit our state-of-the-art facility, your dog will receive exemplary care from our esteemed team of veterinarians and technicians.

 Contact us online or by phone at 240-252-7467 to schedule your dog’s allergy appointment!